-The application site is located within the local planning authority jurisdiction of HPBC.
+The outline application site totals around 1.28 hectares (3.2 acres) in area.
+It is located within the local planning authority jurisdiction of HPBC.
 It is understood from the Council's records that there are no listed buildings on the application site and it is not located within a Conservation Area.